Written by Michael VanDerLaan and John VanDerLaan

 The Launcher XL Light is one of the best lightweight drivers on the market.
 It is ideal for senior golfers or beginners with slower swing speeds.

-Best Driver Loft For High Handicappers And Beginners
+Best Driver Loft For Beginners and High Handicappers

 Many beginners, both men and women don't have enough loft on their driver.